 A paint guard is a handy tool for protecting areas adjacent to the painting surface.
 Hold it firmly against the area you wish to keep paint-free while you work on the adjacent area.

 4. Perfecting Your Painting Technique

 Paint in a single, continuous stroke in one direction, using just enough pressure for an even coat.
 Start in a dry area and move towards the wet area, feathering the edges for a seamless overlap.

-Wait till the paint is partially dry then remove the tape.
-You should have a neat edge between the painted and unpainted surface.
+Remove the tape when the paint is partially dry to ensure a neat edge between painted and unpainted surfaces.